Ministry of Agriculture, Fisheries and Food (United Kingdom): Ministry of Agriculture and Fisheries

-In the late 1920s and early 1930s the Government introduce new measures to support domestic agriculture and farmers' income.
+In the late 1920s and early 1930s the government introduced new measures to support domestic agriculture and farmers' income.
 Subsidies or price insurance schemes were created for sugar beet, wheat, cattle, dairy and sheep.
-The Agricultural Produce (Grading and Marketing) Act 1928 promoted the standardisation of grades and packaging and introduced the "National Mark", a trade mark denoting home-produced food of a defined quality for eggs, beef, apples and pears.
-The Agricultural Marketing Acts of 1931 and 1933 sought to organise farmers into co-operative marketing associations and created Marketing Boards for bacon, pigs, hops, milk and potatoes.
-The Import Duties Act 1932 introduced a tariff on most imports including fruit and vegetables and quotas on imports of bacon, ham and other meat products.
+The Agricultural Produce (Grading and Marking) Act 1928 (18 & 19 Geo.
+5. c.
+19) promoted the standardisation of grades and packaging and introduced the "National Mark", a trade mark denoting home-produced food of a defined quality for eggs, beef, apples and pears.
+The Agricultural Marketing Act 1931 (21 & 22 Geo.
+5. c.
+42) and the Agricultural Marketing Act 1933 (23 & 24 Geo.
+5. c.
+31) sought to organise farmers into co-operative marketing associations and created Marketing Boards for bacon, pigs, hops, milk and potatoes.
+The Import Duties Act 1932 (22 & 23 Geo.
+5. c.
+8) introduced a tariff on most imports including fruit and vegetables and quotas on imports of bacon, ham and other meat products.
 In 1936 the tithe rent charge was abolished, compensation paid to the Church and the money recovered from farmers over a 60-year period.
-In 1937 a scheme was introduce to subsidize the spreading of lime on agricultural land to boost the fertility of the soil.
+In 1937 a scheme was introduce to subsidise the spreading of lime on agricultural land to boost the fertility of the soil.
 The Food (Defence Plans) Department was established in 1937 and was then constituted as the Ministry of Food on the outbreak of war in 1939.
-The Minister of Agriculture was given powers to regulate the cultivation and management of land, end tenancies, even take possession of land, under the Emergency Powers (Defence) Act 1939.
-On 1 September 1939 many of these powers were delegated to County War Agricultural Executive Committees ("War Ags").
+The Minister of Agriculture was given powers to regulate the cultivation and management of land, end tenancies, even take possession of land, under the Emergency Powers (Defence) Act 1939 (2 & 3 Geo.
+6. c.
+62).
+On 1 September 1939 many of these powers were delegated to county war agricultural executive committees ("war ags").

-World War II
+Second World War

-War was declared on 3 September 1939.
+The Second World War was declared on 3 September 1939.
 The UK entered the war well prepared for the maintenance of supplies of food but with less than 40% of the country's needs produced at home.
-The Ministry of Food was formed on 8 September and William Morrison appointed Minister.
+The Ministry of Food was formed on 8 September and William Morrison was appointed Minister.
 The Scientific Food Committee was established in May 1940 and outlined a basal diet of 2000 calories.
 The Ministry of Food became the sole buyer and importer of food and regulated prices, guaranteeing farmers prices and markets for their produce.
 The Marketing Boards, except for milk and hops, were suspended.

-Recruiting began for the Women's Land Army and in 1940, food rationing was introduced.
+Recruiting began for the Women's Land Army and, in 1940, food rationing was introduced.
 Lord Woolton succeeded William Morrison as Minister for Food.
-In 1941, the US Lend-Lease act was passed under which food, agricultural machinery and equipment was sent from the US to the UK.
+In 1941, the US Lend-Lease Act was passed under which food, agricultural machinery and equipment was sent from the US to the UK.

-Postwar era
+It was at this time that the Ministry gained the ability to veto property developments on such land as was deemed to be particularly fertile ("best and most versatile").
+The veto power lasted until the 2000s, at which point decisions concerning "best and most versatile land" came under the remit of the general planning system.